AbuTalha3/school-library-oop/README.md

 # 📖 [Enumerable] <a name="about-project"></a>

-*# OOP_school_library* is a Ruby project that involves creating a Ruby App Building a library for a school representing students and teachers.
+*# OOP_school_library* is a Ruby project that involves creating a Ruby App and Building a library for a school representing students and teachers.
+Later you can add more details like borrowing of books, parents permission to students younger than 18 years etc.

 ## 🛠 Built With <a name="built-with"></a>
 Ruby, Visual Studia Code, WSL